 You will be developing a Site Specification Proposal for this first assignment.
 A Site Specification Proposal serves as the initial documentation of the web development planning process.
 You will be creating a set of specifications for a web site.
 This semester we will be developing websites for you or your client.
-The minimum requirements for each site are 5 HTML pages (each including either internal or inline CSS) and one CSS external style sheet.
+The minimum requirements for each site are 6 HTML pages and one CSS or external style sheet.